Phenomenal (song): Music video

 Eminem posted a video on YouTube as a sneak peek for the upcoming music video.
 The video premiered on July 3, via Apple Music.
 Filmed at Universal Studios in California and directed by Rich Lee, the video features Eminem as a person with superhuman abilities although suffering from memory loss.
 He gets out from the hospital by knocking out some security guards and comes out on the streets.
 He finds a stranger (John Malkovich) on a rickshaw who seems to applaud his abilities.
 He tells Eminem to come with him and 'finish what we started' to which Eminem asks that he should tell him who he is and what will happen should he not follow him, to which the stranger replies, "You will fall".
 Unconcerned, Eminem takes a bike and accidentally jumps into a car with an anonymous person (Randall Park) inside.
 He orders him to get out of his car after the person requests him to take a selfie with him.
 The chase ends when Eminem falls at the ground floor of a building which seems to be a stage having Dr. Dre standing at the corner saying, "Right on time".
 Eminem is then shown to grab a mic and standing facing the lights till the camera shuts off.
 The video was later released on October 1, 2015 via Vevo.
-On 4 November, 2015, a video showing the making of the music video was released.
-As of December 2024, the music video had been viewed more than 49 million times on YouTube.
+On November 4, 2015, a video showing the making of the music video was released.

 Commercial performance

 "Phenomenal" entered the Billboard Hot 100 at number 47 as the week's highest-ranking debut, powered by first-week digital download sales of 77,000 copies.
-The song peaked at number 4 at the Billboard Hot Rap Songs chart.
+The song peaked at number 9 at the Billboard Hot Rap Songs chart.